Boston Tourist Passes | Which One is the Best to Buy?

 - Museum of Fine Arts, Boston OR Boston Harbor Cruises

-Prices (as of April 2016)
+Prices (as of 2019)

-- $55 – Adult (full admission costs $96.25)
+- $65 – Adult (full admission costs $111.54)

-- $42 – Child (ages 3-11) (full admission costs $76.05)
+- $52 – Child (ages 3-11) (full admission costs $87.34)

 For the CityPass, we suggest that you purchase tickets online, or at any of the attractions listed above (though you’ll need to stand in line).
-Once you buy, you can show your tickets from your mobile device at the gate and get fast VIP entrance.
+Once you buy, you can show your tickets on your mobile device at the gate and get fast VIP entrance.
 Easy!